 The Department of Music is located in Wettons Terrace, standing to the North of the A30 and approached by footbridge from the main College campus.
-Please refer to the campus map.
+This can be found on College campus maps.
 Wettons Terrace contains staff and teaching rooms, the student helpdesk, an IT suite and a student common room.
 Performance teaching and practice rooms are in neighbouring buildings: Woodlands and Woodlands Cottage.
-Music IT studios and world music facilities are in the North Tower of the Founders Building.
+Electronic music studios and world music facilities are in the east end of Wettons Terrace, with more facilities being developed on campus during 2024.
 The Boilerhouse Auditorium and Wettons Annexe, behind Wettons Terrace, provide large rehearsal spaces.